 - Prevent injuries by thinking safety all the time.
 Watch for dangerous situations - fix them or bring them to the attention of someone who can.

-Roger Revelle currently has Medical Advisory Systems contracted to provide medical assistance via radio.
+Roger Revelle currently participates in the UNOLS contracted medical advisory service to provide medical assistance via Internet.

 PERSONAL FLOTATION DEVICES - You will find your lifejacket in your assigned room.
 It should be equipped with a whistle on a lanyard and a waterproof light.
 All lifejackets also have reflective patches attached front and back near the shoulders.
-Lifejackets are important safety devices; they should not be left about the ship, used as cushions or pillows, etc. If there is a problem with your lifejacket or it is missing notify the mate on watch who will make arrangements to take care of the problem.
-Work vests are provided by the ship and are located in a locker in the aft section of the main lab.
+Lifejackets are important safety devices; they should not be left about the ship, used as cushions or pillows, etc. If there is a problem with your lifejacket or it is missing notify the mate on watch who will plan to take care of the problem.
+Work vests and hard hats are provided by the ship and are in the aft section of the main lab.
 These vests must be worn when the safety lines are down or if you are involved in over-the-side handling of equipment.
+Hard hats are required by anyone involved in any operation with loads lifted overhead or wires/cables under tension.

 A limited number of "mustang" cold-weather work suits/PFDs is available, as is a limited supply of foul weather gear.